Safety and Health Reporter

 • Failure to check blind spots and observe all sides of the truck before making a turn.
 They account for 14% of crashes.
 Certainly these trucks have large blind spots.
 As a result drivers must avoid these blind spots.
 They are at the rear of the truck and the side of the truck.
 Likewise the connecting point between the truck and its trailer is a blind spot.
 In other words if you can’t see the driver in the driver’s mirrors then the driver can’t see you.
 You should get out of that spot.

 • Fatigue accounts for 13% of crashes.
 Sleep apnea must be considered.
 This results from the muscles in the back of the throat relaxing.
 As a result this blocks normal breathing.
 It results in the person waking up at night.
 This waking up may occur many times causing inadequate sleep.
 Some common characteristics of people with apnea are a deviated septum, allergies, sinus problems, a larger than average neck or obesity.
 Men over 40 are most likely to have this.
 As a result you should delve into this issue if fatigue is a factor.
 Do a thorough investigation of the driver’s medical history.
 In addition most drivers are paid by the mile.
 The more time they spend behind the wheel the more money they make.
 Any downtime for refueling, loading and unloading is not counted within the driver’s paycheck.
 You need to know about this.
-Drivers push on when they need sleep.
+However drivers push on when they need sleep.
 Therefore if it is suspected that a truck driver is asleep at the wheel there are several things to look at:

 Exams